-It has an increased bitrate on Blu-ray of 6 Mbits/s, which is much greater than DTS 5.1, however it is still a lossy format which compresses the original audio to disc and loses some of the resolution in the process.
+It has an increased bitrate on Blu-ray of 6 Mbits/s, which is much greater than DTS 5.1, however, it is still a lossy format that compresses the original audio to disc and loses some of the resolution in the process.

-Dolby TrueHD is a lossless format which compresses the audio onto disc, but creates an exact copy of the original studio master tapes.
+Dolby TrueHD is a lossless format that compresses the audio onto the disc but creates an exact copy of the original studio master tapes.

 DTS-HD Master Audio is the DTS version of lossless audio.